 - How To Use Keyword Research To Make Money Blogging

 If you ever find yourself needing to edit the HTML or make small changes for your blog, check out my HTML Cheat Sheet for Your Website or Blog.
 This cheat sheet will help you make styling changes without having to call up a designer!

 Another really important step to take when starting your blog is building up a subscriber base.
-Mail Chimp* is the perfect tool for beginner bloggers to use to grow their subscriber base.
+ConvertKit* is the perfect tool for beginner bloggers to use to grow their subscriber base.